 All children and young people with special educational needs and/or disabilities should try universal and targeted activities and services initially.
 Children and young people with special educational needs and/or disabilities cannot access specialist services without an assessment.

-For further details and information on specialist services that aim to support children and young people with high and exceptional needs, please contact the SENDIASS Team on (01482) 396469 or please find further information relating to the eligibility for an assessment on the Local Offer:
+For further details and information on specialist services that aim to support children and young people with high and exceptional needs, please contact FISH on (01482) 396469 or please find further information relating to the eligibility for an assessment on the Local Offer:

 The following East Riding Local Offer page has a general overview of some of the support available if a child or young person has had a ‘Single Assessment’ which could be undertaken by either a Social Worker or the Children’s Disability and Health Team: